 Cambodia Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Cambodia, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Cambodia, Southeast Asia (19 countries), showing its location, country facts, details about its capital city Phnom Penh, bordering countries like Laos, Thailand, Vietnam, and plenty of other information which may be interesting when you visit this Southeastern Asian state.

-Quick links: Google maps Cambodia, Phnom Penh Google maps, Driving Directions Cambodia, Printable Road Map.
+Quick links: Google Maps Cambodia, Phnom Penh Google maps, Driving Directions Cambodia, Printable Road Map.

 About Cambodia in a nutshell